monotasker/plugin_markmin_extras/README.md

 Configuration
 --------------

 At the moment you will need to change the table and field names of your media records manually in the modules/plugin_markmin_extras.py file.
-I plan to simplify this soon by using web2py's plugin configuration hooks.
+I plan to simplify this at some point by using web2py's plugin configuration hooks.